Saturday morning Ted fed the three outdoor cats dry food plus 2 cans of wet food. We left for breakfast — a usual Caturday morning.

 Well, that explains why there were so many gnats in the garage!
 All remaining cans were tossed into the trash!

 We purchased this box of cat food cans many weeks ago.
-My routine is to set the box on the table, opening one end and then taking out cans as needed.
-I don't know if the cans were dented when purchased or if we had dropped the box at home.
+My routine is to set the box on the table, open one end, and then take out cans as needed.
+I don’t know if the cans were dented when purchased or if we had dropped the box at home.

 Checking for dented cat food cans